ParksProjets/C-Preprocessor/README.md

 C Preprocessor
 ===============

-C Preprocessor is a Javascript preprocessor running like a C preprocessor with # commands.
+C Preprocessor is a preprocessor created with Node.js only and running like a C preprocessor with **#** commands.
+It was originally designed for Javascript but you can use it with any language you want.
 See changelog [here](../master/CHANGELOG.md).